-(Content recovery after losing internet connection.
+(Content recovery after loss of internet connection.
 Source: WordPress 4.6 updates)

-The Post Revisions feature was introduced in WordPress 2.6.
-Whenever a post or a page is saved, a revision of that post is automatically created and stored in the WordPress database.
+The Post Revisions feature was introduced in WordPress version 2.6.
+Whenever a WordPress post or a page is saved, it automatically creates a revision of that post and stores it in the WordPress database.

 (Compare Revisions feature)

-When you compare revisions, a Revision Slider displays at the top of the screen, allowing you to move through different revisions.
-The more revisions you have, the more revision markers will appear in the slider …
+A Revision Slider displays at the top of the screen, allowing you to move through different saved revisions.
+The more revisions you have saved, the more segmented the slider will be …

 (The more revisions, the longer the slider)

-Revisions created by editing content and updating your post or page display in the slider highlighted in black, with the save interval, time, and date of the post revision …
+When you edit content and update pages or posts, your revisions appear in the revision slider marked in black, along with the save interval, time, and date of the post revision …

-Revisions saved automatically by WordPress show up in the revision slider in red, with the save interval, time, and date of the post revision …
+When WordPress automatically saves your page or post, your revisions appear in the slider highlighted in red, with the save interval, time, and date of the post/page revision …

 (Autosave revision slider)